Message from the CEO: Mental Health Awareness MonthMay 1, 2023

 “When I got overseas, I went to Korea, I really started doing drugs heavy,” Steve said.
 “They had all kinds of drugs, you name it, they had it.
 And I just got real deep into using.”

-For decades, Steve became addicted to drugs and alcohol.
+For decades, Steve was addicted to drugs and alcohol.
 In and out of rehabs, he found it hard to quit – until one day he got on his knees and asked God to stop.

 He felt as though he hit rock bottom when he took a look in the mirror and really saw who he was.